caoccao/swc4j/docs/tutorials/tutorial_02_transpile_jsx.md

 ## Customize the Jsx Factory for React

-You may want to replace the default Jsx factory with a customized one.
+We may want to replace the default Jsx factory with a customized one.
 Yes, that's supported.

 * Append the following code to that Java application.